FAQ

 What you should do:

-• Ensure sufficient AI competence for everyone who works with AI systems — e.g. via training, briefings or guidelines
+- Foster the AI competence of everyone who works with AI systems — e.g. via training, briefings or guidelines

 How do I manage my employees' AI competence?